gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 The board will slighly warp away from the hotplate so use the tweezers to push the edges down one at a time so every part of the board gets hot and all the solder paste has a chance to melt.

-Watch all the components and when all of the solder paste has melted, gently slide the PCB slightly off the hotplate then grab it with the tweezers and lift it off the hotplate.
+Watch all the components and when all of the solder paste has melted, gently slide the PCB slightly off the hotplate then grab it with the tweezers or pliers and lift it off the hotplate.
 While you're lifting it the solder is liquid so move it slowly.

 Put the PCB on a heat resistant surface so it can cool.